 The annual Treasury Management Strategy Statement report is a requirement of the CIPFA Code of Practice on Treasury Management.
-It covers the treasury activity for the financial year 2017/18.
+It covers the treasury activity for the financial year 2019/20.

 The risks associated with treasury management are highlighted within the report along with how these risks are being managed.
-The most significant change from the previous strategy is an increase in the minimum credit rating for counterparties from BBB to BBB+.
+The most significant change from the previous strategy is the dwindling reserve balances and the need to maintain the £10m of investments.